-- In a large bowl, mix flour, baking powder, baking soda, and salt, whisking to combine thoroughly.
+- In a large bowl, mix flour, baking powder, baking soda, and salt, whisking to thoroughly combine.

-- Make a well in the flour mixture and add the wet ingredients to the flour mixture, stirring just until moist (do not over-mix).
+- Make a well in the dry ingredients and add the banana mixture to the flour mixture, stirring just until moist (do not over-mix).

 - Spoon batter into prepared loaf pan and sprinkle the coconut and almond topping over the top of the batter.
 Press topping ingredients gently into the batter just a little (so they are a bit stuck into the batter but still laying on top – they will adhere to the loaf better after baking).

 - Bake for 48-50 minutes, until a toothpick inserted near the center of the loaf comes out clean.
 If you notice that the topping on your banana bread is getting more toasted than you'd like, you can tent the loaf with foil during about the last 10 minutes of baking.